doclin-dev/doclin/extension/README.md

 # 🚀 Doclin for VS Code - Collaborate Like Never Before!

-Welcome to Doclin, your new favorite real-time commenting and collaboration tool designed specifically for software development teams.
+Welcome to Doclin, your new favorite real-time commenting and discussion tool designed for codebases.
 We're here to make your life easier when working on complex codebases.
-We're always looking to improve, so we welcome your feedback - [Share Your Thoughts](https://forms.gle/dHpZAUf2qY4vsChZ8)
+We are in beta and always looking to improve, so we welcome your feedback - [Share Your Thoughts](https://forms.gle/dHpZAUf2qY4vsChZ8)

-## 🌟 Features
+## 🌟 Use Cases

 1. **🔍 Ask Questions Without Leaving Your IDE**:\
    Stumbled upon a complex piece of code?
 Just select the code, tag your team member on Doclin, and fire away your question.
 The Q&A stays with the code for future reference.